The Labrador Retriever is one of the most popular breeds of dog in the world.

 Dogs that are well cared for

 You won’t know for sure what conditions the breeder’s Labradors are kept in until you visit them.

 She will not have so many dogs that she cannot give them individual attention.

-No good breeder will have more than one litter from a Labrador bitch in any twelve month period.
+No good breeder will have more than one litter from a Labrador female in any twelve month period.
 And you should be wary of any breeder breeding from many different breeds of dog.

 A good breeder will not own too many dogs and will have a warm relationship with each of them, either by showing or working her dogs.
 Or by embracing them into her family life as valued companions.